fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `external_id` (String) Field usage depends on `service` value:
 	- Service `appsflyer`: The external ID is a string that designates who can assume the role.
 For more information, click a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html"here/a
 	- Service `aws_cloudtrail`: This is the same as your `group_id`, used for authentication along with the `role_arn`.
+	- Service `aws_cost_report`: The external ID is a string that designates who can assume the role.
+For more information, click a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html"here/a
 	- Service `aws_lambda`: The external ID is a string that designates who can assume the role.
 	- Service `aws_msk`: This is the same as your `group_id`.
 This is required when `sasl_mechanism` is set to `IAM`.
 	- Service `azure_function`: External ID.